-- You will see some weird behaviour in both the client and in operation if you add a “tel:” prefix to a phone number in one of the destination fields: you only need the E.164 number inside quotes. e.g.:
+- Fixed in this 2019 update: You will see some weird behaviour in both the client and in operation if you add a “tel:” prefix to a phone number in one of the destination fields: you only need the E.164 number inside quotes. e.g.:

 - If your “DelayTime” for Delegation or Team Call ringing isn’t being honoured, it’s because the value you’ve set isn’t at least 5s lower than the UnansweredCallWaitTime.

 - You don’t need to specify the “sip:” prefix for the user you’re changing, or when adding new Delegates or Team Call members.

 - Remote PowerShell to the SEFAUtil Server may not work.
 (If you have been able to resolve this, please ping me directly so I can update the post, or add some comments below).

 - The otherwise innocuous “Enable-CsTopology” command has a bit of a chequered history.
 Depending on the patch version of your Front-Ends, running it might stop calls presenting to Response Group agents.
 Refer this Kb article.